Install & Authenticate

 Terminal window cos login-with-chatgpt

-ChatGPT Subscription - Use your OpenAI subscription for direct Codex access
+- ChatGPT - Use your OpenAI subscription